Pacific International

 No analysis available

 I searched for explicit owner-occupancy clues such as a percentage, majority owner-occupied language, or highly owner-occupied wording.
-The remarks do not provide any owner-occupancy information.
-The current 20% value is therefore retained without direct confirmation from the listings.
+The remarks do not mention owner occupancy, so the current value of 20% is retained with low confidence.

 The listings reference an elevator for building access, which is consistent with the current context of one elevator.
 I did not find any remark suggesting multiple elevators or a different count.
 Based on the explicit mention, the current value is confirmed.